wbamberg/idl-reference/docs/nsINavHistoryObserver.md

 large operation where some large or unknown number of frecencies change at
 once.
 Use onManyFrecenciesChanged to detect such changes.

-@param aURI
-       The page's URI.
-@param aNewFrecency
-       The page's new frecency.
-@param aGUID
-       The page's GUID.
-@param aHidden
-       True if the page is marked as hidden.
-@param aVisitDate
-       The page's last visit date.

 #### Parameters ####